tosborne1215/PrometheanHW/README.md

 ## Initial Approach

-Use mmap to iterate over a buffer and find matches within that buffer.
+Use a buffer and find matches within that buffer.
 Subprocess can be created to look at directories or files and that can make it a bit more scalable.
-It may make part of it less reliable, but I believe with some reliability checks I can cover those cases adequately. mmap and subprocess do present obstacles for portability and I may need to do some OS checks and change the behavior slightly to overcome those challenges.
+It may make part of it less reliable, but I believe with some reliability checks I can cover those cases adequately.
+Subprocesses do present obstacles for portability and I may need to do some OS checks and change the behavior slightly to overcome those challenges.

 Build a Queue that has the files that need processed.
-Queues are threadsafe and I should be able to spin up as many threads to process the data as I need.
-I'll return the data to the parent process for additions to the results dict.
+Managed queues are safe to use and I should be able to spin up as many threads to process the data as I need.
+I'll add the data to a different managed queue for results.

 ### Code Structure and Classes

+3 classes

+- FileSearchManager

+I have some inline documentation present.
+Check it out for more details.

+Class has a method find that will accept a few parameters.
+It spins up a pool of processes and creates a queue of work.

+- FileSearchWorker

+Represents a process, but doesnt inherit from Process.
+It only has 1 method and that method will search a single file using the pattern and return a tuple containing the file name and matches.

+- GraphIt

+A wrapper around plotly.
+The plotly library is very handy for generating graphs.
+It does manipulate the data to graph it before hand.
+This includes keeping only the file name.
+I could end up with a situation where the file name is redundant, but keeping the path would look terrible as well.

 ## Assumptions/Caveats